Nayanmonikhatoniar/back-cummilative-comeback-algo-project/README.md

-#project tittle :- quantum computing ;ml based predictive comeback algorithm that can be integrated in day to day
+#  project tittle :- quantum computing ;ml based predictive comeback algorithm that can be integrated in day to day

-##used tools: qiskit, machine learning concepts; r lang ,python; for documentation:- latex and implementation locally in bash.
+## used tools: qiskit, machine learning concepts; r lang ,python; for documentation:- latex and implementation locally in bash.

-###**breif abstarct**